privacytrustlab/ml_privacy_meter/experiments/README.md

   This privacy game defines how to audit the privacy risk for a sample.
 An example configuration is provided in `config_models_samples.yaml`.

 - `privacy_loss_sample` (leave one out) - Game 3.4
-  This privacy game defines how to audit the privacy risk for a sample.
+  This privacy game defines how to audit the privacy risk for a sample when the rest of the point is known to the adversary.
 An example configuration is provided in `config_samples_leave_one_out.yaml`.

 ## Attack Algorithm

-The adversary first determines which signal to use for inferring the membership, e.g., loss, logits, etc. Then, they simulate the game to compute how likely the target point is a member.
-Specifically, there are three ways to simulate the game:
+The adversary simulates the privacy game above to compute how likely the target point is a member.
+Specifically, there are three ways to simulate the game, which corresponds to three different types of attacks:

 - `reference_out`
-  The adversary trains a set of reference models on a dataset excluding the target point (OUT models) and computes the signal distribution.
+  The adversary trains a set of reference models on datasets excluding the target point (OUT models).
+An example configuration is provided in `config_models_reference_out.yaml`.

 - `reference_in_out`
-  The adversary trains a set of reference models on a dataset including the target point (IN models) and a set of reference models on the dataset excluding the target point (OUT models).
+  The adversary trains a set of reference models on datasets including the target point (IN models) and a set of reference models on datasets excluding the target point (OUT models).
+An example configuration is provided in `config_models_reference_in_out.yaml`.

 - `population`
   The adversary does not train any models but queries the target model on a dataset disjoint from the target dataset.
+An example configuration is provided in `config_models_population.yaml`.

 ## Signal

-We support different signals for MIA.
-Specifically, currently, we support the following two signals:
+We support different attack signals, which is defined by `audit.signal` in the configuration file.Currently, we support the following two signals:

 - `loss`
   This is the classification loss that the target model is trained to minimize.
 - `rescaled_logits`
-  This is the rescaled logits of the target model, which is $\log (p/1-p)$, where $p$ is the probability of the correct label.
+  This is the rescaled logits, which is $\log (p/1-p)$, where $p$ is the probability of predicting the correct label.
 - `negative_rescaled_logits`
   This is the negation of the rescaled logits.